craftcms/docs/docs/.artifacts/commerce/5.x/orders-carts.md

 #### `withAddresses`

-Eager loads the the shipping and billing addressees on the resulting orders.
+Eager loads the shipping and billing addressees on the resulting orders.

 Possible values include: